rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 - $k$-Means clustering groups data points by assigning them to the nearest centroid based on a distance metric (usually Euclidean distance).
 - Points with a distance to their assigned centroid exceeding a predefined threshold can be flagged as outliers.

+> [!TIP]
-- Combining clustering with outlier detection helps answer questions such as: *Which customers belong to groups with similar characteristics?* or *Which customers are significantly different from all others?*
+> Combining clustering with outlier detection helps answer questions such as: *Which customers belong to groups with similar characteristics?* or *Which customers are significantly different from all others?*

 ---

 ### Distribution fitting

 Distribution fitting can be used to model the underlying probability distribution of a dataset.
-This helps to understand the data’s characteristics, estimate probabilities of future events, and detect anomalies by comparing observed data to expected patterns.

 - Distribution fitting is conducted by selecting a candidate probability distribution and estimating its parameters so that it closely matches the observed data.
-- Selecting a candidate probability distribution should be based on assumptions or knowledge of the underlying process.
 - For each distribution/parameter combination, the fit can be determined by e.g. [Mean squared errors](https://en.wikipedia.org/wiki/Mean_squared_error).

+> [!TIP]
+> Distribution fitting helps to understand the data’s characteristics, estimate probabilities of future events, and detect anomalies by comparing observed data to expected patterns.

+> [!NOTE]
+> Selecting a candidate probability distribution should be based on assumptions or knowledge of the underlying process.

 ---

 ### Regression

 Regression can be used to quantify the relationship between one or more input variables and a continuous outcome.
-It allows answering questions like: *How does a change in a customer’s attributes affect their spending?* or *What factors influence sales volume?*

 - **Linear regression** assumes a linear relationship between variables $ x_1, \dots, x_n $ and a dependent variable $y$, modeled as
   $$  y = \beta_0 + \beta_1 x_1 + \dots + \beta_n x_n + \varepsilon$$